LukasArmstrong/ToDo/README.md

  1. Make sure the lastest verison of "Visual Studio is installed"
  2. Make sure SQLLocaldb is installed on local machine

     a.
-This can be checked through going to "CMD" and typing "SQLLocaldb"
+This can be checked through going to "CMD" and typing "sqllocaldb"

  3. Click **"ToDo.sln"** to open in Visual Studio(VS)
  4. Once loaded into Visual Studio, Click the green play arrow near the top middle of VS